karina-lab/Pixel-Regional-Restrictions-Disabler/README.md

 # Pixel Regional Restrictions Disabler

-A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot, Wi-Fi repeater, Body Temperatire and Writing Tools for Google Pixel in countries not officially supported by Google.
+A Magisk Module to enable VoLTE, VoWiFi, 5G, UWB, 5/6 GHz hotspot, Wi-Fi repeater, Body Temperature and Writing Tools for Google Pixel in countries not officially supported by Google.

 This is an all-in-one mod for convenience.